Local Hazard Mitigation Plan

 The federal Disaster Mitigation Act of 2000 (DMA) requires all cities, counties, and special districts to adopt a Local Hazard Mitigation Plan (LHMP) to receive disaster mitigation funding from the Federal Emergency Management Agency (FEMA).
 This plan must be adopted by local government every five years.
 The DMA provides that a local agency may adopt a Local Hazard Mitigation Plan or participate in the preparation of and adopt a Multi-Jurisdictional Hazard Mitigation Plan.

-Santa Clara County LHMP Volume 1 (PDF)
+Santa Clara County MJMHP Volume I(PDF, 18MB) (PDF)

-Santa Clara County LHMP Volume 2 (PDF)
+Santa Clara County LHMP Volume 2: Palo Alto Annex(PDF, 4MB) (PDF)

 Frequently Asked Questions (FAQs)